 1 can stewed tomatoes (you can use any flavor)

-2 c. broth (can use chicken, beef or vegetable)
+2 c. broth (you can use chicken, beef, or vegetable)

 1 bay leaf

-Place cooked bacon pieces, onion/garlic mixture, black eyed peas, tomatoes, broth and spices in crock pot (or large stockpot) and cook on low for at least 2 hours or until good luck charms are fully activated.
+3. Place the cooked bacon pieces and onion and garlic mixture, black-eyed peas, tomatoes, broth, and spices in a slow cooker (or large stockpot) and cook on low for at least two hours ... or until good-luck charms are fully activated.